 Is The Electric Toothbrush Rechargeable… Or Do The Batteries Have To Be Taken Out And Replaced?

-While there’s something convenient about simply discarding and replacing dead batteries – especially if traveling to remote areas – it’s not the most environmentally friendly or cost effective practice – and most of our brushing is done at home, in the bathroom, close to a power outlet.
+While there’s something convenient about simply discarding and replacing dead batteries – especially if travelling to remote areas – it’s not the most environmentally friendly or cost-effective practice – and most of our brushing is done at home, in the bathroom, close to a power outlet.

 That’s why, for the majority of people, a rechargeable toothbrush is the best choice.

 Look for models which hold their charge for at least a week of regular use.
 Some good electric toothbrushes also include battery life indicators, which are very helpful at determining when to recharge the battery before it runs out of power.